centre-for-humanities-computing/china-twitter/README.md

 python preprocess/eval_model.py
 ```

 When the model has been generated using above commands, run the code in the topic_model.ipynb to visualize the results.
-Furthermore, visualisations of how prevalent each topic was over time can be found in the topics_over_time.ipynb.
+Furthermore, visualisations of how prevalent each topic was over time (averaged topic weight) can be found in the ´topics_over_time.ipyn´.

 ## Semantic kernel